Living in Greece

 Healthcare in Greece for residents

+There are many public / private hospitals and medical centres of varying standards around Greece.
+The level of nursing and after-care may differ from what is normally available in the UK.
 If you live and work in Greece you will need to obtain a Social Insurance Number - AMKA in Greek.
-It is essential for those who plan to work, be insured, obtain medical and hospital care or receive a pension or benefits.
-You can get an AMKA number through your local KEP office (Citizens Service Centre).
+It is essential for those who plan to work, to be insured, obtain medical and hospital care or receive a pension or benefits.
+You can get an AMKA number through your local KEP office (Citizens Service Centre, Greek version only).

 You can find out more about how to plan for your healthcare if you are going to live abroad on a permanent basis on the NHS website.